 Millican makes long-lasting backpacks from natural and recycled materials including organic cotton canvas, leather, British wool and recycled polyester.
 They use long lasting aluminium fixtures instead of plastic and some of their bags are made in the UK.

 The Level Collection uses natural, organic and recycled ingredients to create functional products in the UK that are designed to be enjoyed for many years.
-They hand-make backpacks from weather proof Scottish waxed cotton, which they claim doesn’t crack or transfer onto your clothing or other surfaces.
-The leather detailing they use is vegetable tanned leather hand-cut in Britain, their strap and lumber padding is wool carpet fibres repurposed in Britain British and their stainless steel buckles are laser cut and polished in their hometown, Sheffield UK.
+They hand-make backpacks from weatherproof Scottish waxed cotton, which they claim doesn’t crack or transfer onto your clothing or other surfaces.
+The leather detailing they use is vegetable tanned leather hand-cut in Britain, their strap and lumber padding are wool carpet fibres repurposed in Britain British and their stainless-steel buckles are laser cut and polished in their hometown, Sheffield UK.
 They’ll repair any materials or manufacturing faults free of charge within 3 years of your purchase date of one of their bags and offer a lifetime repair service and warranty on their goods.
+They pledge a minimum of 3% of annual profits to support charity partners.

 If you liked this article, here are some other sustainable buying guides.